cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/2016-08-23-DataVis-plotly-R.md

 ![ ]({{ site.baseurl }}/images/rfigs/disturb-events-co13/DataVis-plotly-R/ggplotly-2.png)

-ßNote: This plot is interactive within the R environment but is not as posted on this website.
+Note: This plot is interactive within the R environment but is not as posted on this website.

 ### Step 4: Publish to Plotly